-- Providing insurance coverage for over-the-counter contraceptive medications, i.e., emergency contraception like Plan B
+- Makes Maryland the first state in nation to provide insurance coverage for over-the-counter contraceptive medications, like emergency contraception such as Plan B.

 Business Insider - Maryland passed a law to give women access to free birth control